airpair/transclusion-template-scope-in-angular-directives/post.md

 However, that's not a guarantee.
 Though a transclusion scope inherits from the directive's outer context, its `parent` actually points to the directive scope.
 It does **not** inherit from that scope.
 The reference is set up this way to ensure that the transclusion scope is properly destroyed when the directive scope is destroyed.

-## Conclusion
+## Recap

+When choosing a scope for your directive,

 I hope this overview was helpful.
-For more information on Angular scopes, you may also want to check out [the documentation](https://docs.angularjs.org/guide/scope).
+For more information on Angular scopes, you may also want to check out <sup>[Documentation for Angular scope](https://docs.angularjs.org/guide/scope)</sup>.

 Happy scoping!